SnowyMouse/invader/README.md

 [Programs]: #programs
 [Frequently asked questions]: #frequently-asked-questions

+[I get errors when building HEK tags or tags extracted with invader-extract]: #i-get-errors-when-building-hek-tags-or-tags-extracted-with-invader-extract
 [What operating systems are supported?]: #what-operating-systems-are-supported
 [Who owns my map when I build it?]: #who-owns-my-map-when-i-build-it
 [Why GPL and not MIT or BSD?]: #why-gpl-and-not-mit-or-bsd